soffes/blog/published/2009-06-18-how-to-tether-iphone-3-0-without-jailbreaking/how-to-tether-iphone-3-0-without-jailbreaking.markdown

+---
-# How To Tether iPhone 3.0 Without Jailbreaking
+title: How To Tether iPhone 3.0 Without Jailbreaking
+categories: ios apple
+---

 **Update:** This no longer works on 3.1.